subashcs/Rick-and-Morty-Dashboard/README.md

    ```

 By following these steps, you will be able to set up the project environment and explore the features of the Rick and Morty API Dashboard.

+_Note: The Characters view and Episodes view demonstrate different ways of rendering table data using AG Grid.
+Also, the different ways of using the External search field to filter data_